hyperion-project/hyperion.ng/README.md

 ## About Hyperion

-[Hyperion.NG](https://github.com/hyperion-project/hyperion.ng) is an opensource '[Bias Lighting](https://en.wikipedia.org/wiki/Bias_lighting)' implementation which you might know from TV manufactures.
+[Hyperion.NG](https://github.com/hyperion-project/hyperion.ng) is an opensource '[Bias or Ambient Lighting](https://en.wikipedia.org/wiki/Bias_lighting)' implementation which you might know from TV manufactures.
 It supports many LED devices and video grabbers.
 The project is still in a beta development stage (no stable release available).

 ![Screenshot](doc/screenshot.png)